GooTechnologies/learn/tutorials/create/state-machine-new/index.md

 indent: 1
 difficulty_overall: 0
 tags: state machine, transition, action, behavior, click event, states, state graph
-achievements: State machine, Actions, Events, Behavior, Transitions, Interactivity
+achievements: State machine, Actions, Events, Behaviors, Transitions, Interactivity
 duration: 15 minutes
 short_description: This tutorial will teach you how to create a basic state machine by hoisting or lowering a flag when clicking on it.
 thumbnail: tutorials/create/state-machine/thumbnail.jpg